-Similar processes exist at the European Union (4) so developers can develop much needed products in several countries simultaneously.
-The FDA and European Commission have also recognized the importance of an efficient approval process for cellular and gene therapies, as these treatments have potentially curative modality and are primed for future growth (5).
+Similar processes exist at the European Union4 so developers can develop much needed products in several countries simultaneously.
+The FDA and European Commission have also recognized the importance of an efficient approval process for cellular and gene therapies, as these treatments are potentially curative and are primed for future growth.5

-Conducting a thorough gap analysis early on can identify use cases from comparable studies or approvals, find shortcuts or shortcomings, and address potential limitations prior to regulatory review (6).
-Start a gap analysis by performing an unbiased evaluation of background information available for both your drug and similar products.
-The results of this exercise can be used to gauge a proposed drug’s similarity to existing treatments and construct and modify your process, as well as offer insights into key aspects of your candidate’s journey to market.
+Conducting a thorough gap analysis early on can also help identify shortcuts or shortcomings and address potential limitations prior to regulatory review.<6 Start a gap analysis by performing an unbiased review of background information available for both your drug and similar products.
+The results of this exercise can help you determine how similar your therapy is to existing treatments and use other candidate journeys as a way to better understand and plan for your own.

 Collaborate with regulatory bodies and experienced consultants for success

 Regulatory bodies offer resources to help investigational drug candidates stay on course.
-Don’t be afraid to have regular meetings and touchpoints with regulators early and throughout the approval process to map out scientific data and review studies needed to reach key milestones.
+Don’t be afraid to have regular meetings with regulators early and throughout the approval process to map out what’s needed to reach key milestones.
 Developing a collaborative relationship with regulators helps prevent setbacks, ensures alignment, and gives your application the best chance for success.

-As you develop your process, you might also seek partnerships with consultants who have a known history of working closely with regulatory agencies.
-The experience and expertise gained from these collaborations are invaluable in navigating the ever-changing regulatory oversight landscape.
+As you develop your process, you might also seek partnerships with consultants who have a known history of working closely with regulators.
+The experience and expertise gained from such collaborations are invaluable in navigating the ever-changing regulatory landscape.
 These robust partnerships help you anticipate regulatory requirements, incorporate regulatory policies, and modify your processes and technology accordingly.